 These 7 Haunted Hotels In New Jersey Will Make Your Stay A Nightmare

 New Jersey is no stranger to the weird and unexplained.
 The Garden State is home to countless creepy haunted and abandoned places; paranormal and extraterrestrial legends abound.
 Take these hotels, for example.
 If you’re looking for haunted accommodations, New Jersey has got you covered — in fact, it seems that guests never want to leave our charming inns, so they stay forever.
-At these hotels, ghost stories, unexplained phenomena, are not uncommon — and have been talked about for decades.
+At these hotels, ghost stories, and unexplained phenomena, are not uncommon — and have been talked about for decades.
 Today we’re looking into seven haunted hotels in New Jersey that are sure to make your stay, well, memorable.
 Let’s take a look:

 And if you can’t get enough spooky places in New Jersey, this terrifying road trip is guaranteed to scare even the bravest ghost hunters.
 Before hitting the road, however, check out our road trip essentials packing list.

 Haunted Hotels in New Jersey